Music and emotion: Self-report

 The self-report method is a verbal or written report by the listener regarding what they are experiencing.
 This is the most widely used method for studying emotion and has shown that people identify emotions and personally experience emotions while listening to music.
 Scales such as the Geneva Emotional Music Scale are frequently used to quantity felt emotion.
 However, self-report is still subject to biases such as social desirability bias.

 Physiological responses

 Emotions are known to create physiological, or bodily, changes in a person, which can be tested experimentally.
 For example, arousing music is related to increased heart rate and muscle tension, while calming music is connected to decreased heart rate, decreased muscle tension, and increased skin temperature.
 Researchers test these responses through the use of instruments for physiological measurement, such as recording pulse rate.

+Studies using rhythmic and predictive frameworks show that music entrains neural timing mechanisms, influencing attention, expectation, and physiological regulation.
+These entrainment effects help explain why music can modulate arousal, reduce stress, and restore autonomic balance.

+The intensity and spectral properties of music also shape listeners’ physiological responses.
+Amplified bass has been found to elevate physiological engagement, increase bodily synchronization to rhythm, and heighten subjective emotional experience.
+These findings indicate that music affects not only emotion but also cardiophysiological and sensorimotor systems.

 Expressive behavior

 People are also known to show outward manifestations of their emotional states while listening to music.
 Studies using facial electromyography (EMG) have found that people react with subliminal facial expressions when listening to expressive music.
 Changes in harmony can also cause outward physical responses such as shivering or goose bumps, while tears and a lump-in-the-throat sensation are provoked by changes in melody.
 In addition, music provides a stimulus for expressive behavior in many social contexts, such as concerts, dances, and ceremonies.